3078984835/SRLunar-Assist/README.md

 Q: Dependency conflicts with NumPy?
 Try conda install numpy=1.21 before pip install!

+Q: What is the version of CoppeliaSim?
+CoppeliaSim EDU, version 4.9.0, 64bit.

 📧 Contribution
 Submit issues with 🌕 emoji or PRs tagged with [SRL]!